dotnet/fsharp/scratch/docs/Log.md

 #### "Duplication" approach

-Evaluation of names bound in the `let! ... and! ...` happens once for each yield, but at least this agrees with the number of times the active pattern is called, and is simpler to implement and reason about.
+Evaluation of names bound in the `let! ... and! ...` happens once for each yield (so potentially a lot of times!), but at least this agrees with the number of times the active pattern is called.
+One could argue that things happening for each `yield` is surprising given the syntax, but perhaps the fact that `and!` is there is enough to signal that we've shifted to a different "mode".
+I think this approach is simpler to implement and reason about.

 ```fsharp
 let mutable spy = 0